 When separating from your spouse it may be that you are not ready to consider divorce, judicial separation or dissolution proceedings.
 In these cases it is possible to regulate financial matters and embody any agreement within a Separation Agreement.
 Whilst not a document binding the Court, subject to you both having had independent legal advice and fully and frankly disclosing your financial circumstances this document can be given great weight in any subsequent divorce proceedings.

 If you are in the position where you and your partner have agreed financial matters but do not wish to divorce we would urge you to seek advice regarding a Separation Agreement to record your intentions at the time of your separation.
-Please contact our team at Prince Family Law to arrange a free 30 minute consultation to discuss this.
+Please contact our team of family lawyers in Sheffield and Chesterfield to arrange a free 30-minute consultation to discuss this.